dvangennip/web_remote_for_OBS/README.md

 2. Point browser to [`index.html`](/index.html) (or use the link above)
 3. Control OBS via the webpage.
     - You'll have to enter the obs-websocket connection details on the page before connecting.
-    - Code relies on [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) (included here)
+    - Code relies on [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) (included here for convenience)

 ## Features
 - Enable/disable Studio Mode (hotkey: `S`)